Shibam: Threats

 The mudbrick buildings are frequently threatened by wind, rain, and heat erosion, and require constant upkeep in order to maintain their structures.
 The city was heavily affected by flooding from a tropical storm in 2008.
 The foundations of many of the buildings in the city were compromised by the flood waters, eventually leading to their collapse.
 It was also the target of an Al Qaeda attack in 2009.

 In 2015, Shibam was added to the list of World Heritage Sites in danger when violent civil war erupted in Yemen.
-Historic buildings were significantly damaged during heavy bombing in Sana'a, and remain at risk from armed conflict.
+Historic buildings were significantly damaged during heavy bombing in Sanaa, and remain at risk from armed conflict.

 Geography

 The town is located in the central-western area of Hadhramaut Governorate, in the desert of Ramlat al-Sab'atayn.
-Its main road links Sana'a and other cities of western Yemen to the far eastern territories.
+Its main road links Sanaa and other cities of western Yemen to the far eastern territories.
 The nearest towns are Seiyun, seat of an airport, and Tarim, both in the east.
 Another road, departing from the village of Alajlanya, in the west, links Shibam to Mukalla, the governorate's capital on the Indian Ocean.